Concept · article 14 of 18

 The cash-vs-card split is one of those nouz design choices that seems pedantic until you understand why.
 Lumping all revenue together as one number would force us to apply your card fee either to everything (over-charging the cash portion) or to nothing (under-charging the card portion).
 Neither is honest.
 The split is honest.

-Cash and card sales look identical to your customer but behave differently in your books.
-Card goes through an acquirer who charges a percentage; cash doesn't.
-If we lumped them together as one "revenue" number, the transaction-fee math would either over-charge cash (wrong) or under-charge card (also wrong).
-The split keeps both honest.
+Cash and card sales look identical to your customer but behave differently in your books: card goes through an acquirer who charges a percentage, while cash doesn't.
+If nouz lumped them into one "revenue" number, the transaction-fee math would either over-charge the cash portion or under-charge the card portion — both wrong.
+Splitting them keeps the fee honest.
+A secondary benefit: tracking the cash/card ratio over time tells you something real about customer behaviour.

 There's a secondary benefit too: tracking the cash/card ratio over time tells you something real about your customer behaviour.
 A drift from 30% cash → 10% cash signals cashless adoption (or maybe a broken cash drawer).
 A drift the other way might mean customers are dodging the card minimum.